 HDI is Licensed Operator for Oyster Creek

 Holtec Decommissioning International (HDI) is a wholly owned subsidiary of Holtec International headquartered at the Krishna P. Singh Technology Campus, Camden, NJ.
 HDI functions as the licensed operator for Holtec owned nuclear power plants.
-HDI provides the licensee oversight of Comprehensive Decommissioning International (CDI), Holtec and SNC-Lavalin’s jointly owned decommissioning general contractor.
+HDI provides the licensee oversight of the decommissioning work that is performed.